 He also authored Offshore Floating Oil Rig Workers, Seamen or Longshoremen: Twilight at High Noon, 16 U.S.F.
 Law Review 449 (1982) and Statutory and Regulatory Violations in Maritime Personal Injury Litigation: What Counts, What Doesn't, and What Does it Mean, 21 University of San Francisco Maritime Law Journal 41 (2009).

-Mr. Barcott has been selected to "The Best Lawyers in America” for 2001-2016.
-Mr. Barcott has been selected as a Washington Super Lawyer for the years 2008 - 2015 and as the Admiralty & Maritime Lawyer of the Year in Seattle for 2012.
+Mr. Barcott has been selected to "The Best Lawyers in America” for 2001-2019.
+Mr. Barcott has been selected as a Washington Super Lawyer for the years 2008 - 2019 and as the Admiralty & Maritime Lawyer of the Year in Seattle in 2012 and 2019.

 - Admiralty and Maritime